Pirates reportedly use Apple certs to release hacked apps on iPhone

 Apple will reportedly take steps to fight back by requiring all app makers to use its two-factor authentication protocol from the end of February, so logging into an Apple ID will require a password and code sent to a trusted Apple device.

 We reached out to Apple, Spotify, Angry Birds developer Rovio, Pokemon Go developer Niantic and Minecraft developer Mojang for comment.
-None of them immediately responded to the request.
+Spotify (which is cracking down on ad blockers) declined comment, while none of the others immediately responded to the request.

 Last month, Apple briefly pulled enterprise certificates from both Facebook and Google after discovering that the companies used them market research apps that gathering people's data.